reuters-graphics/bluprint_chart-module-svelte/DEVELOPING.md

 > The demo page is written in [Svelte](https://svelte.dev/).
 You can learn all about Svelte from [their own docs](https://svelte.dev/tutorial/basics), but the demo page is designed for you to get by without knowing too much about it.
 This section is here to help.
 Read on.

 You'll write the demo of your chart in `src/demo/Chart.svelte`.
-You can follow the notes in that component to change your chart, but we'll go over some basic points here.
+You can follow the notes in that component, but we'll go over some basic points here.

-At it's most basic, your chart demo can be written like this:
+At its most basic, your chart demo can be written like this:

 ```svelte
 <script>